 - Providing assistive listening, note takers and/or sign language interpretation for verbal information

 - Providing written information in alternative formats (Braille, large print, etc.)

 All meetings, trainings and programs sponsored by the City of Eugene should be made accessible when given appropriate notice.
 One week is preferred.
 Participants should contact the sponsoring representative as soon as they know they will be attending and inform the representative of their needs for accommodation.
 Use the Accessibility Accommodation Request Form to send us a request for accommodations.

-Through the federal Community Development Block Grant (CDBG) program, the City of Eugene offers assistance for very low-income homeowners and tenants with disabilities may be eligible for assistance to make accessibility improvements to remove architectural barriers and install strobe smoke alarms.
-Assistance for very-low income, disabled homeowners and tenants includes 0%, deferred loans and/or grants. visit the Accessibility Improvement Program page for more information and to access the application form.
+Through the federal Community Development Block Grant (CDBG) program, the City of Eugene offers assistance for very low-income homeowners to correct certain conditions that create an immediate threat to the health and safety of the occupants.
+Assistance for very-low income, disabled homeowners includes 0%, deferred loans and/or grants. visit the Home Repair Program page for more information and to access the application form.